jessicascarborough/432-2021/classes/class07/README.md

 - Today's Slides will be [available in PDF](https://github.com/THOMASELOVE/432-2021/blob/master/classes/class07/432_2021_slides07.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/432-2021/blob/master/classes/class07/432_2021_slides07.Rmd).
 - All 432 classes are video-recorded, and the recordings will be archived in the Zoom section of [Canvas](https://canvas.case.edu).

+## Sources for Today's Class

+We'll be discussing the tools for regression fitting and evaluation in the `rms` package (developed by Frank Harrell and colleagues) quite a bit over the next couple of weeks.

+- You may be interested in [An introduction to the Harrell verse](https://www.nicholas-ollberding.com/post/an-introduction-to-the-harrell-verse-predictive-modeling-using-the-hmisc-and-rms-packages/) by Nicholas Ollberding.
+Quoting that work: "(The) `Hmisc` and `rms` packages link users to a much broader set of materials on modern statistical methods and computing including predictive modeling, estimation, hypothesis testing, and study design."

+Two key book-length references from Frank are:

+- Frank E. Harrell and Chris Slaughter [Biostatistics for Biomedical Research Notes](http://hbiostat.org/doc/bbr.pdf) (pdf).
+- Frank E. Harrell [Regression Modeling Strategies](https://github.com/THOMASELOVE/432-2021/blob/master/references/pdf/Harrell_Regression_Modeling_Strategies_2015_2e_protected.pdf), 2nd Edition, 2015.

+We won't get to these other references today, but they'll come up going forward...

+- [Spending our data](https://www.tmwr.org/splitting.html), which is a chapter in Max Kuhn and Julia Silge [Tidy Modeling with R](https://www.tmwr.org/).
+- Peter C. Austin and Ewout W. Steyerberg (2015) [The number of subjects per variable required in linear regression analyses](https://github.com/THOMASELOVE/432-2021/blob/master/references/pdf/Austin_and_Steyerberg_2015_subjects_per_variable_in_linear_regression_jce.pdf) *J Clinical Epidemiology* 68: 627-636.
+- Richard D Riley, Joie Ensor, Kym I E Snell et al. [Calculating the sample size required for developing a clinical prediction model](https://github.com/THOMASELOVE/432-2021/blob/master/references/pdf/Riley_etal_2020_Sample_Size_Required.pdf) (pdf) *BMJ* 2020; 368:m441.
+[Link at BMJ](https://www.bmj.com/content/368/bmj.m441).

 ## Announcements

 1. There is a [Minute Paper after Class 07](https://github.com/THOMASELOVE/432-2021/tree/master/minutepapers).
 Please complete it by noon Wednesday 2021-02-24.